bukunmitolu808-beep/OIBSIP/README.md

 - Price per Unit
 - Total Amount

-## Tools Used

-- Python
-- Google Colab
-- Pandas
-- Matplotlib
-- Seaborn
-- Microsoft Excel

 ## Data Cleaning

-The following checks and cleaning activities were completed:
+The following data-quality checks were completed:

 - Checked the dataset shape, column names, and data types
-- Checked for missing values
-- Checked for duplicate records
+- Checked for missing values and duplicate records
 - Converted the Date column to datetime format
-- Checked values in Gender and Product Category for consistency
+- Checked Gender and Product Category values for consistency
 - Validated that Total Amount equals Quantity multiplied by Price per Unit
 - Exported a final cleaned dataset

-## Exploratory Data Analysis
+## Analysis Performed

-The analysis includes visualisations and insights on:

 - Total sales by product category
-- Average transaction value by product category
+- Monthly sales trend
 - Sales by gender
 - Customer age-group distribution
-- Monthly sales trends
+- Average transaction value by product category
 - Number of transactions by age group

 ## Key Insights